leon-kj/kswo_navi/README.md

 This repo is a project for my project class at Kantonsschule Wohlen.

+## Installation
+You can find the source Code under releases.

 ## Starting the application
 Start the VITE frontend server with `npm start` for a dev server.
 The server should be available under [https://localhost:5173](https://localhost:5173).